zorael/kameloso/README.md

 ### Streamer assistant bot

 The streamer bot plugin is opt-in during compilation; build the `twitch` configuration to compile it.
 Even if built it can be disabled in the configuration file under the `[TwitchBot]` section.
-If the section doesn't exist, regenerate the file after having compiled a build configuration that includes the bot.
+If the section doesn't exist, regenerate the file after having compiled a build configuration that includes the bot plugin.
 As previously alluded to, configuration file sections will not show up when generating the file if the corresponding plugin is not compiled in.

 ```sh
 $ dub build -c twitch